Religious Studies A-level will consist of 3 main areas of study.

 Methods of Teaching and Learning

-The course is tutored by well-qualified staff who use a range of teaching methods – incorporating both group and individual tasks.
-Students will be asked to prepare presentations and to participate in structured discussion and analysis of arguments.
-There are frequent written tasks.
-Independent guided reading or primary texts will be essential for those aspiring to higher grades.
+The course is tutored by well-qualified staff that use a range of teaching methods – incorporating both lecture style learning and group and individual tasks.
+Students will be asked to do presentations, to do research, to develop their skills in structured discussion and analysis of arguments.
+Guided reading of primary sources is essential for those aspiring to higher grades.

 This is a two year A-level course.
 At the end of the two years you will sit three 2 hour papers, one for each taught unit, each worth one third of the marks.
 Each paper requires students to write 3 essays chosen from 4 questions covering the topic areas studied.
 The skills for each paper are the same, it is the content that will vary from one paper to the next.